How to Detect Fake Scrum?

 A common pattern is the adoption of a new nomenclature.
 Project Managers are renamed as Scrum Masters.
 Business Analysts become Product Owners.

 Very little actually changes.
-Few benefits of agility are realised.
+Few benefits of agility are realized.

 If anything, the situation may become worse as some previous structures are lost, yet the discipline for Agile is just not there.